Changing the Color or Material of a Single Wall in Home Designer

 Select a material for an interior wall surface.

-3. In the Select Material dialog, navigate to the material or color you want to apply to the wall.
+3. In the Select Material dialog, navigate to the material or color you want to apply to the wall, then click OK on all of the dialogs to apply the change.

 To change the color or material of a single wall using the Material Painter

-1. First, select View> Library Browser to display the Library Browser if it's not already open.
+1. Select View> Library Browser to display the Library Browser if it's not already open.

-2. Select 3D> Create Camera View> Doll House View so you can see the wall you wish to apply a material to.
+2. Select 3D> Create Camera View> Doll House View so you can see the wall you wish to apply a different color or material to.

 There are a variety of different Material Painter modes available in Home Designer.
 To learn more about the differences between each mode, please see the Related Articles section below.